Strong earnings spur rally across European stocks | Business

 Strong earnings spur rally across European stocks

-France's TotalEnergies gained 2.3% following plans to buy back its own shares after core earnings rose sharply on soaring oil and gas prices.
-UK-listed bank Standard Chartered jumped 14.0% and Spain's Banco Sabadell climbed 1.9% after reporting upbeat quarterly earnings.

 "The earnings season so far has been pretty supportive for corporates.
 It generally seems that they're able to continue to push through some of the costs through pricing," said Roger Jones, head of equities at London & Capital.
-"But if there is a growth slowdown in the pipeline, we're not yet seeing it in terms of earnings, how long it (earnings strength) will persist I suppose is a very big question."
+"But if there is a growth slowdown in the pipeline... how long (earnings strength) will persist is a very big question."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)